Beijing hit by worst sandstorm in a decade | DW | 15.03.2021

 Beijing and parts of northwestern China were covered in a layer of thick dust on Monday brought by heavy winds blowing in from the Gobi desert.

-More than 400 flights were canceled at both of Beijing's airports, skyscrapers disappeared in a thick brown haze, and morning traffic was snarled with visibility greatly reduced.
+More than 400 flights were canceled at both of Beijing's airports, skyscrapers were obscured in a thick brown haze, and morning traffic was snarled with visibility greatly reduced.

 wmr/rt (AP, Reuters)